WolframResearch/LibraryLinkUtilities/docs/modules/containers.rst

 nodes of any types so it is quite similar to :cpp:expr:`LLU::GenericDataList` but it has the interface of DataList, meaning that it offers more advanced iterators and more constructors.

-Here is an example of DataList class in action:
+Here is an example of the DataList class in action:

 .. code-block:: cpp
    :linenos: